 “Usage-Based Pricing will become a costly headache for SaaS organizations that don’t promote visibility in their sales compensation processes.”Justin Lane, VP Professional Services – Forma.ai

 Knowing this, you’ll have to build an incentive plan that rewards expanded usage without delaying compensation.
 That means forecasting models will be imperative to success.
-And without the right tools, the department managing your sales performance is about to get very loud.
+And without the right sales compensation software, the sales performance department is about to get very loud.

 Is usage-based pricing suitable for your SaaS?